pyweeker/sarkadban/README.md

 # sarkadban
 Sokoban remix made with python3.8.5 and arcade library

+28th may 2021: you can save the player position pressing zero numpad keyboard. just drawing trolls and diamonds.

 27th May 2021 : boxes sticks to hands , also slippery ground effect for the boxes... just one level, short press and release arrows to make it move, press bar when it is placed upon targets.